 Find out more about damages and the potential value of your Zantac case.

-Nearly 2,000 Zantac lawsuits have been grouped into a federal "multidistrict litigation" (MDL) action (In Re: Zantac (Ranitidine) Products Liability Litigation).
+Thousands of Zantac lawsuits have been grouped into a federal "multidistrict litigation" (MDL) action (In Re: Zantac (Ranitidine) Products Liability Litigation).
+Thousands more Zantac lawsuits have been filed in state courts all over the country.
 You'll need a lawyer who is familiar with the Zantac MDL and how it might impact your case.

-Online resources like AllLaw are a great way to put together an initial list of candidates you might want to get in touch with when you're looking for an attorney to handle your Zantac or ranitidine lawsuit.
+Online resources like AllLaw are a great way to put together an initial list of candidates to handle your Zantac or ranitidine lawsuit.